 A pre-recorded virtual tour provides the consumer with an easy and safe option for visiting the community.
-The sales team is able to provide seniors with a visual of the residence from the security of their homes and recieve information from them in return.
+The sales team is able to provide seniors with a visual of the residence from the security of their homes and receive information from them in return.
 As gated content on a community’s website, the lead must first provide contact information prior to receiving the tour.
-The sales team is then able to directly follow-up with the interested lead and ensure further communication occurs.
+The sales team is then able to directly follow up with the interested lead and ensure further communication occurs.

 One-On-One Virtual Tour

 Another option for providing virtual tours is personally guiding a prospective resident through a residence.
 The sales team can make a meaningful connection with the consumer and answer any questions that arise in real-time.
 For instance, if a prospect has a specific area of interest, such as the dining area, the sales representative is able to walk them through the area.
 A personally guided tour can be accomplished using Skype, Zoom, Facetime, etc.